markfarl/slideshow-reddit-bot/README.md

-# Project Title
+# Slideshow Reddit Bot

-Slideshow Reddit Bot - To compile Imgur galleries into slideshows with text and upload onto Streamable
+To compile Imgur galleries into slideshows with text and upload onto Streamable

 Slideshowbot will scan Top 25 posts of a given sub and check for any Imgur galleries.
 Once scanned these will compile into and slideshow avi and upload onto streamable where half of everyone will hate the result.